 Meanwhile, Silvia, my agent, sold the audio rights to a British company, which felt equally exciting.
 I would even have a say in choosing the narrator!

 Then came the copy-editing.
-An editor went through the novel standardising the spellings and punctuation and house-style, picking up formatting problems, asking for more character description, querying inconsistencies (was it really two days since character X had done this, because it looked more like three?) (would that character say this at this point?) (hadn’t that character sat down a couple of pages back, so why were they standing now?), picking up repetitions (why were there two chapters called ‘Rescue’ and why had I used ‘eyes like saucers’ (argh, cliché alert) no fewer than four times in a few pages).
+An editor went through the novel standardising the spellings and punctuation and house style, picking up formatting problems, asking for more character description, and querying inconsistencies (was it really two days since character X had done this, because it looked more like three?) (would that character say this at this point?) (hadn’t that character sat down a couple of pages back, so why were they standing now?), picking up repetitions (why were there two chapters called ‘Rescue’ and why had I used ‘eyes like saucers’ (argh, cliché alert) no fewer than four times in a few pages).
 I went through the whole novel around three more times, using Track Changes.
 I’ve just sent these off, and there will doubtless be more discussion before it’s finally ready to go off for type-setting.
 In January, the first page proofs will arrive, and at that point it will become expensive to make any further changes.
 I’ll then have three days to approve the final front and back covers and School for Nobodies will be sent for printing and published in May next year.

 So that’s my publication story, dragons and all.

 Oh, and one more thing.
 Remember how I almost gave up, believing it was too late and I was too old?
 Well, please don’t ever let that particular dragon scare you away from writing.

 Because it took me 66 years to get an agent.
 And it’s been worth the wait.